-The leaves and fruits served are dependent on the season but this salad was impressive.
-It’s not the prettiest-looking salad but it tastes exactly opposite.
+The leaves and fruits served are dependent on the season, but this salad was impressive.
+It’s not the prettiest-looking salad, but it tastes exactly the opposite.
 It’s unique, refreshing and appetizing.

 Pla Muek Pad Kai Khem (charred squid with salted egg and cardamom shoot).

-In this dish, you find chunks of salted egg for you to bite on and it’s unlike the usual salted egg which we are familar with.
+In this dish, you find chunks of salted egg for you to bite on, and it’s unlike the usual salted egg which we are familiar with.

 Khanom Jin with Gang Pu Bai Cha Plu (southern yellow curry of blue swimmer crab).

 This dish on the new menu exactly celebrates the heritage and nostalgia based on the finest artisanal produce and tradition.
 It’s Chef Pim’s childhood Sunday lunch made by her grandmother.
-When Chef Pim returned to Bangkok, she couldn’t find the right Khanom Jin (her grandmother’s version) and hence she decided to put this on the menu to share it to guests, telling them the importance of this dish.
-“Our heritage are just memories, which we pass on to the next generation.” – Chef Pim
+When Chef Pim returned to Bangkok, she couldn’t find the right Khanom Jin (her grandmother’s version), so she decided to put this on the menu to share with guests, telling them the importance of this dish.
+“Our heritage is just memories, which we pass on to the next generation.” – Chef Pim

-Tom Yum Gung (tom yum soup of river prawn, blue foot mushrooms and chili jam).
+Tom Yum Gung (tom yum soup of river prawn, blue foot mushrooms and chilli jam).

 Quality Tom Yum Goong for that savoury, spicy and sour notes.